xiang-tang/IEMP15/README.md

 # IEMP15

-Please read the InvasiPests APP Installation guide for installing the apk
+<h3>Please read the following document to make changes  to InvasiPests application APK and run in virtual emulator-</h3>

 Run code on Android Studio<br>
 &nbsp;&nbsp;&nbsp;1.Install Node.js on computer